REBELinBLUE/deployer/CONTRIBUTING.md

     $ ./vendor/bin/phpcs --standard=phpcs.xml

-Problems can be fixed with
+Style problems can be fixed with

     $ php-cs-fixer fix

-Codemess can be checked with
+Mess can be checked with

     $ ./vendor/bin/phpmd app text phpmd.xml